EU rebuffs British PM Johnson's opening Brexit bid

 Britain’s pound, sensitive to the prospects of a no-deal departure, promptly fell to near three-year lows against the euro and the dollar.
 [GBP/]

 European diplomats expect little progress on Brexit until the British domestic landscape becomes clearer when parliament returns on Sept.
-3 - a point after which the opposition Labour Party has vowed to try to collapse Johnson’s government.
+3 - after which the opposition Labour Party has vowed to try to collapse Johnson’s government.

 With British politics in such turmoil, it is still unclear how, when or indeed if the United Kingdom will leave the EU.
 Many expect an election within months.